MacacaGames/MacacaViewSystemDocs/docs/LifeCycle Hook and Injection.md

 ```

 <img src="./Img~/overridewindow_model.png" />

-> To Set the model inject syntax string on a non string field e.g. Color, you can click the **Eye** Icon on the left of the item to switch the editor display method

 > To set the model inject syntax string on a non-string field, such as `Color`, you can click the **Eye icon** on the left of the item to toggle the editor display mode.